Projects

 Biomonitoring California conducts biomonitoring projects that test for selected chemicals in people.
 Some projects examine chemicals in one or two specific groups, such as firefighters, or pregnant women and their newborns.
 Other projects are designed to examine chemicals in people living in a specific region.

-Use this link to access specific pages for each of the projects.
+Use these lists to access specific pages for each of the projects:

 Project participants are selected to represent the group or region being studied.
 People who are invited to participate are notified, and can choose whether or not they want to be part of the project.